Bingham Consolidated Mining Company

-Bingham Consolidated completed construction of the 3.6 mile "Dalton and Lark Railroad" as a connection between the portal of its Dalton and Lark Drain Tunnel and the Rio Grande Western's Bingham branch.
+Bingham Consolidated completed construction of the 3.6 mile "Dalton and Lark Railroad" as a connection between the portal of its Dalton and Lark Drain Tunnel (at Lark) and the Rio Grande Western's Bingham branch.
 The new line was to replace the four mile horse tramway that had been built by the mine's previous owners in the late 1890s between the old Dalton and Lark mine, and Lead Mine station on the Rio Grande Western.
 The new line was built with 3.6 percent grades using 56-pound rail, and was operated with Shay locomotives.
 (Engineering News, July 24, 1902, p.
 59; Hansen, p.
 273)

 February 7, 1902